Sustainability: The Future of Sustainable Fashion

 Wearable Technology

-This type of technology takes fashion clothing manufacture to a new level, creating garments that have almost magical qualities: they may change colour, of keep us cool in summer and warm in winter.
-Like a smart watch, they may be able to collect medical data or track our performance while exercising or jogging.
+This type of technology takes fashion clothing manufacture to a new level, creating garments that have almost magical qualities: they may change colour, keep us cool in summer and warm in winter.
+Like a smartwatch, these items may be able to collect medical data or track our performance while exercising or jogging.

 Sensoria is an example of smart sports socks.
-It tests your running style and identifies whether it’s harming your feet.
+This brand tests consumers’ running style and identifies whether it’s harming your feet.
 All you have to do is pair your smartphone with the brand’s fitness mobile app and a virtual coach will monitor your running style in real time.
 You receive audio and video feedback on your run.

 What Your Business can Expect by 2030

 One of the biggest trends expected in the sustainable fashion industry examples we researched for this article is peoples’ attitude towards sustainability, ‘conscious consumerism’.
-Conscious fashion is the opposite of fast fashion – a direct negative response to discarded garments and textile waste ending in landfill.
-As we try to be more environmentally aware, we know every company should choose sustainably manufactured clothing they have dyed and packaged sustainably.
+Conscious fashion is the opposite of fast fashion – a direct negative response to discarded fashion garments and textile waste ending in landfill.
+As we try to be more aware of our impact on the environment, we know every fashion business should choose sustainably manufactured clothing they have dyed and packaged sustainably.
 This includes using bacterial-based and algae-based dyes and recycled packaging in one’s business.

 As a result, brands use recycled materials when they produce garments, and, believe it or not, some encourage consumers to purchase less.
 It makes sense: buy a garment that is of exceptional quality and classically designed and it will last you longer.

-The European Climate Pact recently posted an intriguing piece on their site, envisioning what our closets will look like in 2030.
+The European Climate Pact recently posted an intriguing piece on the site, envisioning what our wardrobes will look like in 2030.
 The headline, Our wardrobe in 2030: rented, recycled, and regenerative, perfectly encapsulates the information!
 It talks about the use of "alternatives to leather derived from plants"; "eco-friendly, recyclable, natural textiles" and "60% pre-owned apparel".

-Here's some good news: Second-hand clothing is another trend we expect to grow to epic proportions.
-Statista already predicts that 8% of all clothing will be second-hand by 2025, and that’s not far off!
+Here's some good news: Second-hand clothing is another trend we expect to grow to epic proportions in future.
+Statista already predicts that 8% of all fashion clothing will be second-hand by 2025, and that’s not far off!
 Of course, second-hand clothing assists circularity, an economy that promotes sharing, hiring, repairing, and recycling items and fabrics.

 Customers Will be Different

-Generation Alpha – those born between 2013 and 2024 – will be the most diverse group ever, racially, ethnically, and in every other way.
-The fashion clothing business will change accordingly, offering gender fluidity with clothing in every possible size.
+Statistical information tells us that Generation Alpha – those born between 2013 and 2024 – will be the most diverse group ever, racially, ethnically, and in every other way.
+The fashion clothing business will change accordingly, offering gender fluidity with clothing manufactured by brands in every possible size.

 New Age Fabrics & Brands

-We couldn’t compile a guide to being environmentally aware without including fabrics, and innovative materials that will make their mark in years to come.
-We’ve already given you plenty of data about Choosing Sustainable Textiles For Your Fabrics and Products.
-Now we show some of the fascinating fabrics that will revolutionise the fashion industry in years to come.
-These materials are also natural and extremely eco-friendly, offering designers greener alternatives for their major fashion collections.
+We couldn’t compile a guide to being aware of sustainability without including fashion fabrics, and innovative materials that will make their mark in years to come.
+We’ve already given you plenty of information about Choosing Sustainable Fashion Textiles For Your Materials and Products.
+We show some of the fascinating materials that will revolutionise the fashion industry in years to come.
+These materials are also natural and extremely sustainable, offering designers more sustainable alternatives for their major fashion collections.

 Let’s take a look:

-- Gucci Equilibrium: Design giant Gucci has partnered with Global Citizen and UNICEF on various social initiatives.
-Every year the design house showcases the Gucci Equilibrium Impact Report, which highlights new initiatives, how the company has accelerated positive change and reduced its global footprint to “attain our vision of a modern, responsible and circular luxury for the future”.
+- Gucci Equilibrium: Fashion design giant Gucci has partnered with Global Citizen and UNICEF on various social initiatives.
+Every year the design house showcases the Gucci Equilibrium Impact Report, which highlights new initiatives and how the business has accelerated positive change and reduced its global footprint to “attain our vision of a modern, responsible and circular luxury for the future”.

-Here is a taste of some of the latest fabric innovations that are getting ready to take the spotlight:
+The information below is a taste of some of the latest sustainable fashion fabric innovations that are getting ready to take the future spotlight:

-- Banana Fibre: Another foodstuff that is inexpensive and versatile.
-Experiments are underway to find out just how strong the fibre is, and if it’s as strong as bamboo, it could be a contender in the new fabric stakes.
+- Banana Fibre: Another foodstuff that is inexpensive, versatile and manufactured for sustainability.
+Experiments are underway to find out just how strong the fibre is, and if it’s as strong as bamboo, it could be a contender in the new fashion fabric stakes.
 It’s also biodegradable, making it even more geared towards sustainability.

-- Seaweed: This material is extremely versatile and does not harm the environment.
-But as we love eating sushi, it’s not likely to become fabric – or is it?
+- Seaweed: This sustainable material is versatile and does not harm the environment.
+But as we love eating sushi, it’s not likely to become fashion fabric – or is it?

-- Corn Fibre: Another cheap and versatile material.
-The start-up Ingeo is trying to make fabric and clothing from it by using dextrose in corn fibre.
+- Corn Fibre: Another cheap and versatile material created for sustainability.
+The start-up Ingeo is trying to create fabric and clothing from it by using dextrose in corn fibre.
 We’re waiting with bated breath to hear more.

-- Coconut Fibre: This is called ‘coir’ and is made of discarded coconut husks.
-There’s talk about manufacturers in Sri Lanka producing accessories like shoes and handbags.
+- Coconut Fibre: This sustainable fibre is called ‘coir’ and is made of discarded coconut husks.
+There’s talk about manufacturers in Sri Lanka producing fashion accessories like shoes and handbags.

 31 Days of Daily Discounts on Eco-Fabrics: Celebrate Sustainability This August!